simonecorsi/awesome/README.md

 *   [apache/cordova-plugin-whitelist](https://github.com/apache/cordova-plugin-whitelist) - \[DEPRECATED] Apache Cordova - Whitelist Plugin

 *   [airfranceklm/ng-lazy-image](https://github.com/airfranceklm/ng-lazy-image) - Angular directive for loading responsive image when container (which is preventing reflow) is in viewport.

-*   [pocesar/angular-onfinish](https://github.com/pocesar/angular-onfinish) - Directives that execute a function or an expression when ng-repeat is done with looping.
-No need for events.

 ## miscellaneous